-This paper describes the Los Alamos MPI system (LA-MPI), an end-to-end network-failure-tolerant message-passing system.
-LA-MPI is a complete implementation of the Message Passing Interface (MPI) version 1.2 [5], which (a) reliably delivers messages in the presence of I/O bus, network card and wire-transmission errors; (b) survives network card and path failures (when the OS survives) and guarantees delivery of in-flight messages after such a failure; (c) supports the concurrent use of multiple types of network interface; (d) implements message striping across multiple heterogeneous network interfaces, and striping of message fragments across multiple homogeneous network interfaces.
+LA-MPI is an implementation of MPI in which we address fault tolerance at all of these levels.
+LA-MPI implements version 1.2 of the standard, and is integrated with $ROMIO^{(7)}$ for MPI-IO version 2 support.
+LA-MPI (a) reliably delivers messages in the presence of I/O bus, network card and wire-transmission errors; (b) survives network card and path failures (when the operating system survives) and guarantees delivery of inflight messages after such a failure; (c) supports the concurrent use of multiple types of network interface; and (d) implements message striping across multiple heterogeneous network interfaces.